Farida Bedwei: Early life

 Farida was born in Lagos, Nigeria and spent her early childhood living in three different countries (Dominica, Grenada and UK) due to the nature of her fathers job with the United Nations Development Programme.
 She was diagnosed with cerebral palsy at the age of one.
 Her family moved to Ghana when she was 9 years old and was home schooled until 12 years.

 Education

 She was home schooled until the age of 12 when she was first sent to a government school in Ghana.
-Farida's parent at the tender age of 15 noticed her early passion for computers and decided to enroll her in a one-year computer course at the St. Michael information technology centre, making her one of the youngest in the class and also enabled her to skip high school.
+When she was 15, Farida's parents noticed her passion for computers and decided to enroll her in a one-year computer course at the St. Michael information technology centre, making her one of the youngest in the class and also enabled her to skip high school.
 She later obtained a one-year degree in Computer Science from the University of Hertfordshire in the United Kingdom (from 2004 to 2005) and further acquired a certificate in Project Management in 2009 from the Ghana Institute of Management and Public Administration (GIMPA).